Information About Our Program

 No. While our new digital cameras make more detailed images, these images are also much cleaner and free of imperfections and unwanted artifacts than the images from our analog cameras.
 These exceptionally clean images compress neatly into smaller file sizes.
 This results in less internet bandwidth, and less time, required to download course sessions.

 If your account is paid in full when the semester beings on campus, you will be able to log in to the EO Portal to view course sessions and course materials.
 Refer to the EO Calendar to view semester dates and deadlines.
-There are two different types of courses through EO; visit Online Sessions to understand the differences.
-To see the release date of each session, visit Course Schedule.
+There are two different types of courses through EO; visit EO Portal and Viewing Information to understand the differences.

 Course media are for Engineering Outreach student use only.
 Media content is time sensitive and valid for the semester offered.
 Students may keep course media for personal reference at the end of the semester, but they may not be sold or distributed, and reproduction is prohibited under copyright law without written permission from Engineering Outreach.